reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 Now, let us return to those who support preferential treatment based on SES yet oppose preferential treatment based on race.
 As I stated earlier, the primary assumption underlying this distinction is *not* that we shoudn't give preferential treatment to disadvantaged students.
 Rather, the underlying assumption is that we *should* give preferential treatment to disadvantaged students, but the disadvantaged of underrepresented racial groups is completely or mostly erased after controlling for SES.
 Also recall that the fact that a group performs worse according to traditional admission standards is evidence that the group is disadvantaged.
 Therefore, in order to assess whether the disadvantage of underrepresented racial groups is completely or mostly erased after controlling for SES, we must determine whether underrepresented racial groups tend to perform worse according to traditional admission standards after controlling for SES.

 It turns out that this is not the case.
 Underrepresented racial groups tend to perform far worse on standardized test scores even after controlling for SES.
+For example, the Black-White gap in SAT scores is not accounted

 ### Preferential treatment based on non-academic qualities